 Applicants apply through the online application system at the School of Graduate Studies.
 The application fee is currently 125.00 CAD.

-Applicants are responsible for ensuring that the following documentation is received by the Department of Statistical Sciences Graduate Office by the application deadline:
+Applicants are responsible for ensuring that the following documentation is received by the MFI Program Office by the application deadline: